sofiawallq/vintage-corner/README.md

 ## Project planning

-I started out with setting up pretty much the same file structure as the Boutique Ado project - since there are alot of apps and additional features when creating an e-commece store it's really easy to get lost somewhere in the many maaany folders and files.
+I started out with setting up pretty much the same file structure as the Boutique Ado code along project - since there are alot of apps and additional features when creating an e-commece store it's really easy to get lost somewhere in the many maaany folders and files.
 I did decide to go in a different direction with the static folders for CSS and JavaScript than what was made in the code along project - the Boutique Ado project had multiple folders with CSS-styling and js-files belonging to each app, but after a while I just felt that it made the structure more messy since I am the only one working on the project.
 I see the value when multiple people are involved, but in this project it just felt redundant.

 Next part of the process was to tackle the User Stories so that I had something to achieve with each feature that was added to the page, more on that process below.
 After that the wireframes were created, and lastly the Entity Relationship Diagrams to plan the custom models that were needed were made.

-After that I started building the actual e-commerce store, while at the same time I was figuring out how the Facebook page would look and drawing out some form of marketing strategy.
+After that I started building the actual e-commerce store, while at the same time I was figuring out how the Facebook page would look and drawing out some form of marketing strategy and a business model for the store.

 ### Agile methodologies